dmidlo/histdata.com-tools/docs/reconstruction-streaming-contracts.md

   these windows may read and what downstream claims are valid.
 - #434's implemented feed-epoch contract supplies only stability-passing, uncertainty-aware observation-regime assignments and complete lineage.
+- #435's implemented observation operator consumes those assignments and uses these windows, alignment rules, limits, and carry seams for deterministic forward observation and controlled degradation.
+- #436 owns the streaming reverse-degradation benchmark and scorecards over that operator interface.
 - #439 generates variable-cardinality candidate events using these windows, seeds, budgets, and carry contracts.
 - #440 owns hard historical carving and detailed rejection decisions.